ar-io/docs/docs/src/introduction.md

 1. By reducing gateway overhead costs with open source, efficient modular networked architecture.

-2. By creating an economic incentive layer with the IO Token.
+2. By creating an economic incentive layer with the ARIO Token.

 Our goal is to create a framework for a healthy and sustainable decentralized gateway network.